Weight conjectures for $\ell$-compact groups and spetses

 where the union runs over $G^*$-classes of elements $s\in S^*$ and $\cE(G,s) \subseteq\Irr(G)$ is the Lusztig series corresponding to the $G^{*}$-class of $s$.
 Let $e$ be the order of $q$ modulo~$\ell$.
 Then, according to the description of characters in the principal $\ell$-block of $G$ for very good primes in \cite[Thm.]{CE94}, $\Irr(B_0(G))\cap\cE(G,s)$ is in defect preserving bijection with the principal $e$-Harish-Chandra series, $\cE(\bL(s)^F,1)_1$ of $\bL(s)^F$ where $\bL(s)$ is an $F$-stable Levi subgroup of $\bG$ in duality with the Levi subgroup $C_{\bG^*}(s)$ of $\bG^*$.

 Now let $S$ be a Sylow $\ell$-subgroup of $G$.
 By \cite[Prop.~4.2]{GH91} under our assumption on~$\ell$ there is a bijection between $G$-classes in $S$ and $G^*$-classes in $S^*$ preserving centralisers through duality.
-Hence $\Irr(B_0(G))$ is in defect preserving bijection with $\coprod_s\cE(C_G(s),1)_1$ where now the union runs over $G$-classes of $\ell$-elements in $S$ or alternatively (see Section~\ref{s:lie}) over $\cF(\GG(q))=\cF_S(G)$-classes of fully centralised elements of $S$.
+Hence $\Irr(B_0(G))$ is in defect preserving bijection with $\coprod_s\cE(C_G(s),1)_1$ where now the union runs over $G$-classes of $\ell$-elements in $S$ or alternatively (see Section~\ref{s:lie}) over fully centralised representatives of $\cF(\GG(q))=\cF_S(G)$-classes of $S$.
 By the discussion above Proposition~\ref{p:spetsgroups}, $(C_\bG(s),F)$ corresponds to the spets $C_\GG(s)(q)$.
 Now the claim follows from Example~\ref{ex:weyl}. \end{proof}

 \begin{rem} Let us comment on the restrictive assumption on the order of $\phi$.
 We can associate a saturated fusion system to any spets as follows.
 For irreducible $(W,L)$ we proceed as above using Remark~\ref{rem:order}.
 Now assume that $(W,L)=(\prod_{i=1}^r W_i,\bigoplus_{i=1}^r L_i)$ with irreducible factors $(W_i,L_i)$ permuted transitively by~$\phi$.
 Then the unipotent characters of $\GG$ are in bijection with those of $\GG_1=(W_1\phi^{-r}|_{L_1},L_1)$, and we may set $\cF(\GG(q)):=\cF(\GG_1(q^r))$.
 Finally, if $(W,L)=(W_1\times W_2,L_1\oplus L_2)$ is a $\phi$-stable direct decomposition, then by \cite[4.1]{BMM14} the unipotent characters of $\GG$ are the Cartesian product of those of $\GG_i=(W_i\phi^{-1}|_{L_i},L_i)$, $i=1,2$, and their degrees multiply.
 We then set $\cF(\GG(q)):=\cF(\GG_1(q))\times\cF(\GG_2(q))$.
 In this way, we have related a fusion system to any $\GG$ and $q$, but this is not always known to arise from the known homotopy fixed point construction on $\ell$-compact groups. \end{rem}